UN chief visits Istanbul Zeyport, joint centre for Ukraine grain exports

-The UN Secretary-General Antonio Guterres and his accompanying delegation oversaw the inspection of a vessel used to ship grain from Ukraine, before heading to the Joint Coordination Center in Istanbul.
+The UN Secretary-General Antonio Guterres and his accompanying delegation oversaw the inspection of a vessel used to ship grain from Ukraine, before heading to the Joint Coordination Centre in Istanbul.

-UN Secretary-General Antonio Guterres has attended inspections at Istanbul Zeyport and the Joint Coordination Center (JCC) overseeing Ukrainian grain exports.
+UN Secretary-General Antonio Guterres has attended inspections at Istanbul Zeyport and the Joint Coordination Centre (JCC) overseeing Ukrainian grain exports.

 Guterres arrived at Zeytinburnu Kazlicesme Port on Saturday with his inspection team and they set off on the service boat to the ship SSI INVINCIBLE II.
 However, the UN chief did not participate in the onboard inspection.